Check out festivals and events in July across the state.

 July 24-25: Smokin' on the Suwannee BBQ Festival, Live Oak.
 At Spirit of the Suwannee River Music Park.
 Free admission.
 386-364-1683. www.smokinonthesuwannee.com

 July 25: 5K Bull Run, Newberry.
 The Gainesville Roller Rebels star in a 5k inspired by Spain's Running of the Bulls.
 The Roller Rebels will don bull horn helmets, red shirts and red markers as they act the part of the bull chasing runners through the streets of Tioga Town Center.
 7:15-9:15 a.m.
 13006 Sw 1st Road, Newberry, FL 32669. $30.00 (register at active.com). gainesvillerollerrebels.com

 The Panhandle (including Pensacola, Panama City Beach, Apalachicola and Destin)

 July 3: Independence Day Fireworks Celebration, Apalachicola.
-Enjoy food and drinks as you watch the fireworks and parade from 6 p.m. to 10:30 p.m.
+Enjoy food and drinks as you watch the fireworks and parade.
+Event runs from noon to 9 p.m.
 For more information call 850-899-8689. www.apalachicolabay.org

-July 4: Salute to Freedom, Panama City.
+July 4: Star Spangled Spectacular, Panama City.
 There will be live music, food and more at the Panama City Marina to celebrate the Fourth of July.
-Activities begin at 2 p.m. and fireworks are scheduled for 9 p.m. www.pcbeach.org/
+Activities begin at 9 a.m. and fireworks are scheduled for 9 p.m. www.pcbeach.org

 Correspondent Georgina Cruz contributed to this report.